Skip to content

 Propecia

-Finasteride usually appears under its most common brand name Propecia.
-It is the brand name of the drug that contains it and is one of the popular versions of the medication since the active ingredient is Finasteride.
-This medication mainly consists of Finasteride in smaller doses of 1 mg; therefore, it is used for preventing hair loss.
+Finasteride usually appears under its most common brand name, Propecia.
+It is the brand name of the drug that contains it, and it is one of the most popular versions of the medication.
+This version of Finasteride is in smaller doses of 1 mg and is used for preventing hair loss.

 Proscar